Technical-writing-mentorship-program/Technicalwritingcourse/.github/ISSUE_TEMPLATE/bug-report.md

 2. Click on '....'
 3. See error

-# Expected Behavior
+# Expected behavior
 A clear description of what you expected to happen.

-# Additional Context
+# Additional context
 Add any other context about the problem here, for example, browser type, mobile vs desktop.